Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 * Secure your network by using NSGs with more restrictive rules than the default NSG rules to control all inbound and outbound traffic for the Container App Environment.
 * Use Azure DDoS Protection Standard to protect the virtual network used for the AKS cluster.
 * Use Private Link to secure network connections and use private IP-based connectivity to other managed Azure services used that support Private Link, such as Azure Storage, Azure Container Registry, Azure SQL Database, and Azure Key Vault.
+* Link the private DNS zone with all virtual networks that need to resolve your private endpoint DNS zone.
+* If you are using a custom DNS server, you should ensure that it is configured correctly to resolve the necessary endpoints.
 * All web applications configured to use an ingress should use TLS encryption and not allow access over unencrypted HTTP.
-* For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the ingress controller.
+* For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the http/tcp ingress.
 Azure Application Gateway and Azure Front Door both integrate the Azure Web Application Firewall to protect web-based applications.

 ## References